mercyogalo/mercyogalo/README.md

-- 👋 Hi, I’m @mercyogalo
+- 👋 Hi, I’m @Mercyogalo
-- 👀 I’m interested in web development
+- 👀 I’m interested in being a full stack developer
-- 🌱 I’m currently learning Business Information Technology
+- 🌱 I’m currently a fronted developer
-- 💞️ I’m looking to collaborate on projects to make myself a better web developer
+- 💞️ I’m looking to collaborate on projects with other developers and learn from them
 - 📫 How to reach me on gram@Ogalo_Mercy

 <!---